TheNewDevl/react-dashboard/README.md

 - Run `npm install`
 - Run `npm run dev`
 - Open your browser and go to http://localhost:5173/ or the given url by Vite
-- Enter a user ID, if the user id is invalid you will see and error and will not be able to navigate in the app
+- Enter a user ID (e.g. 12, 18...) , if the user id is invalid you will see and error and will not be able to navigate in the app
 - You can also choose to see demo data by clicking on the button "Données d'exemple"
 - Enjoy!